Employer Information

 Assessment and management of patients under the supervision of community Consultant Psychiatrist and Specialty Doctor.

-Assessment will include taking a full psychiatric history, mental state examination, obtaining collateral information from other professionals and relatives involved in the patients care; physical examination, performing necessary investigations and initiating treatment having discussed with community. supervising Consultant.
+Assessment will include taking a full psychiatric history, mental state examination, obtaining collateral information from other professionals and relatives involved in the patients care; physical examination, performing necessary investigations and initiating treatment having discussed with community supervising Consultant.

 The trainee will attend outpatients clinics and participate in home visits with the Consultant/Specialty doctor/MDT colleagues.